 BA, MSc, AMRSPH, AFHEA

 I have a background in medical anthropology, and my experience has focused on use of ethnographic and socio-linguistic methodologies to explore patient experiences of health and illness, including Spirit healing and body modification.
 I am trained in applied conversation analysis and in the Conversation Analytic Role Play Method.

-Prior to joining the department I worked in teaching, and I am an associate of the Higher Education Academy.
+Prior to joining the department I worked in teaching, and I am an associate fellow of the Higher Education Academy.
 I currently teach on qualitative research methods.
 I also co-lead the University's courses on data management with NVivo.